Jsparrow/jsparrow.github.io/docs/eclipse/installation-guide.md

 [[toc]]

-The jSparrow Eclipse Plugin has to be installed via [Eclipse Marketplace](https://marketplace.eclipse.org/content/jsparrow-automatical-java-code-improvement).
+The jSparrow Eclipse plugin has to be installed via [Eclipse Marketplace](https://marketplace.eclipse.org/content/jsparrow-automatical-java-code-improvement).

 ## Requirements